umr-amap/iamap/docs/source/examples.md

 ```

-Here is the figure showing the classification results for 2022
+And the classification for 2022:

 ```{image} ./_static/examples/classif_2022.png
 :alt: Image 2